Education isn’t just for school, it’s for entrepreneurship and empowerment

 I can use my own experience as an example.
 Without education I would have been in the streets or married with children by now.
 Education has given me knowledge, skills, and a heart to love people beyond my community, bringing about change and empowering women.
 Across Africa, countless more women are doing the same, but none of this is achievable without education.

-When I completed secondary school, I joined CAMA, the alumnae association of over 84,000 Camfed graduates.
+When I completed secondary school, I joined The CAMFED Association, CAMA, the network of women leaders educated with CAMFED support.
 We are community philanthropists, finding effective, innovative and sustainable ways to give back, plowing the benefits of our education back into society.
 Our power lies in finding solutions to everyday problems that others may not see and bringing change where it is needed most.
 From our own struggles, we understand the vital role that education plays in turning the tide of poverty, and how being excluded from education can mean being excluded from financial independence, decision making, and even control over our own futures.

 Social entrepreneurs are people who are passionate about their society.
 They are always ready to bring about change.
 They are the ones who identify a problem, and think why, how and what is the solution.
 In this way, the Baobab Summit taught me that I am a social entrepreneur.